ultrazohm/ultrazohm_sw/docs/source/hardware/altium/altium_db_lib/altium_new_project.rst

       Altium - Move the board in the corner.

-4. Go back to the layout view (``2``) and start with the configuration of the layer stack --> have a look at the chapter Layer Stack Manager
+4. Go back to the layout view (``2``) and start with the configuration of the layer stack --> have a look at the chapter :ref:`LayerStackManager`